harshitadaswani/crypto-store-react/README.md

 # CRYPTO STORE

-CRYPTO STORE is an E-commerce website project built using HTML5 and CSS3.
-It has features like authentication pages (login, signup), products page, wishlist page and cart page.
+CRYPTO STORE is an E-commerce website project built using REACT.
+It has features like filters, products page, wishlist page and cart page.

 ## Tech Stack

-HTML5

-CSS3
+REACT

 ## Features